hsujeremy/personal-site-v1/README.md

 # Personal Site

-Full frontend website built on ReactJS showcasing my professional and personal life.
-Hosted with Firebase.
+React website hosted on Firebase that showcases parts of my professional and personal life.